 The other approach – banning IM altogether – is draconian, but easier to implement, at least ostensibly.

 What BlackBerry is Doing about it

-On June 23rd, we launched a new feature within BBM that’s specific to enterprises – BBM Protected – that’s designed to bridge the gap between what employees want from mobile IM and what security-conscious organizations need.
+On June 23rd, we launched a new feature within BBM that’s specific to enterprises – BBM Enterprise (formerly known as BBM Protected) – that’s designed to bridge the gap between what employees want from mobile IM and what security-conscious organizations need.
 So, in that sense, it’s a true crossover app.